Maximizing rowgroup quality for columnstore

 During a bulk load or columnstore index rebuild, sometimes there isn't enough memory available to compress all the rows designated for each rowgroup.
 When there is memory pressure, columnstore indexes trim the rowgroup sizes so compression into the columnstore can succeed.

-When there is insufficient memory to compress at least 10,000 rows into each rowgroup, SQL Data Warehouse generates an error.
+When there is insufficient memory to compress at least 10,000 rows into each rowgroup, an error will be generated.

 For more information on bulk loading, see Bulk load into a clustered columnstore index.

 How to monitor rowgroup quality

 The DMV sys.dm_pdw_nodes_db_column_store_row_group_physical_stats (sys.dm_db_column_store_row_group_physical_stats contains the view definition matching SQL DB) that exposes useful information such as number of rows in rowgroups and the reason for trimming if there was trimming.
 You can create the following view as a handy way to query this DMV to get information on rowgroup trimming.